sozu-proxy/sozu/doc/configure_cli.md

 command_socket = "path/to/your/command_folder/sock"
 ```

-## Add a cluster with an http frontend
+## Add a cluster with an http and https frontends

 First you need to create a new cluster with an id and a load balancing policy (roundrobin or random):